 Here’s the secret to, well, everything: you need to start setting short-term goals.
 Maybe just one.
 Maybe a whole bunch that build on each other towards something larger.

-Whatever the case, your goals need to stop being big, ambitious, ill-defined desired outcomes and start being simple, measurable, attainable, relevant, and timely (more on that later).
+Whatever the case, your personal goals need to stop being big, ambitious, ill-defined desired outcomes and start being simple, measurable, attainable, relevant, and timely (more on that later).

 If you’re already overwhelmed, don’t be.
 I’m going to walk you through the whole process.